International Parental Child Abduction

 Crime

-Violent crime in Jamaica has decreased since 2024, but it remains statistically high throughout the country.
+• Violent crime is a risk throughout Jamaica.
 The homicide rate reported by the Government of Jamaica is among the highest in the Western Hemisphere.

 U.S. government employee travel restrictions